hindsight-ai/hindsight-ai/README.md

     The frontend dashboard should open in your browser, typically on `http://localhost:3000`.

 You now have the entire Hindsight AI system running locally.

+## Manual Control and Troubleshooting

+For development, debugging, or when you need to inspect logs directly, you might want to manually control individual services.

+### Stopping Individual Services

+While `./stop_hindsight.sh` stops all services, you can stop individual components manually:

+*   **Backend Service (Port 8000)**:
+    To find and kill the process running on port 8000:
+    ```bash
+    lsof -t -i:8000 | xargs kill -9
+    ```
+    This command finds the process ID (PID) listening on port 8000 and then forcefully terminates it.

+*   **Frontend Dashboard (Port 3000)**:
+    To find and kill the process running on port 3000:
+    ```bash
+    lsof -t -i:3000 | xargs kill -9
+    ```
+    This command finds the process ID (PID) listening on port 3000 and then forcefully terminates it.

+### Starting Individual Services Manually (with Hot Reload)

+To start services with direct log output and hot-reloading capabilities (useful for development):

+*   **Hindsight Service (Backend)**:
+    Navigate to the `apps/hindsight-service` directory and run:
+    ```bash
+    cd apps/hindsight-service
+    uv run uvicorn core.api.main:app --host 0.0.0.0 --port 8000 --reload
+    ```
+    The `--reload` flag enables hot-reloading, meaning the server will automatically restart when code changes are detected.
+Logs will be visible directly in your terminal.

+*   **Hindsight Dashboard (Frontend)**:
+    Navigate to the `apps/hindsight-dashboard` directory and run:
+    ```bash
+    cd apps/hindsight-dashboard
+    npm start
+    ```
+    `npm start` typically includes hot-reloading by default for React applications, and logs will be displayed in your terminal.